ustwo/engineering-blog/README.md

 #### Images

-For now, images for each article are kept in the repo, e.g. `/src/contents/articles/article-name/assets`.
+For now, images for each article are kept in the repo, eg, `/src/contents/articles/article-name/assets`.

 As a rule of thumb, images should be between 2000-3000px wide and be landscape.

-Don't just use PNG as a matter of course - consider the contents of the image and determine whether JPG is more appropriate, i.e. is it inherently a photo or illustration/diagram?
+Don't just use PNG as a matter of course - consider the contents of the image and determine whether JPG is more appropriate, ie, is it inherently a photo or illustration/diagram?
 We use `gatsby-plugin-image` to transform images to `webp` but the originals should not be unecessarily large to begin with - please no 5Mb PNGs!

 #### Video